 Of Scribes and widows

-- And He was saying in His teaching: “Watch out for the scribes, the men who want to walk about in expensive robes,11“expensive robes” this Greek word refers to a stolé, which was primarily worn by the upper classes. and want a greeting in the marketplaces,
+- And He was saying in His teaching: “Watch out for the scribes, the men wanting to walk about in expensive robes,11“expensive robes” this Greek word refers to a stolé, which was primarily worn by the upper classes. and want greetings in the marketplaces,

 - and chief seats in the synagogues, and chief places at suppers;

 - the men who devour the houses of widows and pray long prayers as a pretense.
 These men will receive abundantly more judgement.”

 - And having sat down opposite the treasury, He was observing how the crowd throws money into the treasury.
 And many rich men were throwing in much money.

 - And having come, one poor widow threw in two lepta, which is equal to a penny.

 - And having summoned His disciples, He told them: “Amen I tell you that this poor widow threw in more than all the men throwing money into the treasury.

 - For all of them threw in money from their overflow, but she gave from her poverty.
 She threw in all of whatever she had; her whole livelihood.